astramieri/aws-cloud-practitioner/docs/elb/scalability_and_high_availability.md

 Scalability means that an application or system can handle greater loads by adapting.

 The are two kinds of scalability:
-- vertical scalability
+- Vertical Scalability
-    - it means increasing the size of the instance/system
+    - It means increasing the size of the instance/system
         - e.g. from *t2.micro* to *t2.large*
-    - it is very common for non distributed system (e.g. database)
+    - It is very common for non distributed system (e.g. database)
-    - there is usually a limit to how much you can scale (hardware limit)
+    - There is usually a limit to how much you can scale (hardware limit)
-- horizontal scalability (= elasticity)
+- Horizontal Scalability (= Elasticity)
-    - it means increasing the number of instances/systems for you application
+    - It means increasing the number of instances/systems for you application
-    - horizontal scaling implies distributed systems
+    - Horizontal scaling implies **distributed systems**
-    - this is very common for web/modern application
+    - This is very common for web/modern application

 Scalability is linked but different to High Availability.